 Independent, Intellectual, Confident, Loyal and Devoted

-Komondors originate from Hungary and were originally bred as working dogs, which they remain highly prized for!
-They are best suited to homes where they have a lot of outside space to run around in and therefore also need to be placed with families who already lead active lifestyles.
+Komondors originate from Hungary and were originally bred as working dogs, which they remain highly prized for.
+They are best suited to homes where they have a lot of outside space to run around in and therefore also need to be placed with families who lead an active lifestyle.

 They have a beautiful white corded coat and although they don't need a huge amount of brushing, their coats still require a great deal of maintenance to keep them looking their best!